top of page

 The JSON response object contains the following parameters:

-SMS API - add credits response
+SMS REST API - add credits response

 JSON examples: